 Emergency Remote Instruction

 We have also created a template which you can use when campus is closed to help clearly communicate with your learners as instruction moves online.
-You can replace your current Home Page with this template, or simply copy and paste individual template elements to add to what you have already.
+You can replace your current Home Page with the template, or simply copy and paste individual template elements to add to what you have already.
 Feel free to modify everything as needed.
-Find the template in Canvas Commons (login required), and import it into your own Canvas course sites.
+Find the Home Page template in Canvas Commons (login required), and import it into your own Canvas course sites.
 Further information and many more resources are always available at Clemson Online's Faculty Resource Center (FRC).
 You can self-enroll in the FRC anytime.

 Shifting to Online Teaching